ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Detached EAT Bundles {#DEB}

-A detached EAT bundle is a structure to convey an EAT plus detached claims sets secured by that EAT.
+A detached EAT bundle is a message to convey an EAT plus detached claims sets secured by that EAT.
 It is a top-level message like a CWT or JWT.
-It can occur any place that a CWT or JWT occurs.
+It can occur in any place that a CWT or JWT occurs, for example as a submodule nested token as defined in {{Nested-Token}}.

-It may be sent as a submodule.
+A detached EAT bundle may be either CBOR or JSON-encoded.

 A detached EAT bundle consists of two parts.

 The first part is an encoded EAT.
-This EAT MUST have at least one submodule that is a detached digest.
+This EAT MUST have at least one submodule that is a detached submodule digest as defined in {{Detached-Submodule-Digest}}.
 This EAT may be either CBOR or JSON-encoded.
+The encoding of the EAT does not have to be the same as the encoding of the bundle.
 It MAY be a CWT, or JWT but MUST NOT be a detached EAT bundle.
 It MAY also be some future-defined token type.
 It MUST have authenticity and integrity protection.